daurnimator/luatz/parse.md

 ### `rfc_3339 ( string [, init] )`

-Returns a luatz timetable and the (optional) time zone offset in seconds
+If the string is a valid RFC-3339 timestamp, returns a luatz timetable and the (optional) time zone offset in seconds.

+Otherwise returns `nil` and an error message